GreenBlueBit/tournament_fsd/readme.txt

 I have documented all of the changes in the tournament_test.py in the file itself, and respectively in tournament.py for the deeper level explanation.

+INSTRUCTIONS :

+-Go to your Vagrant Folder.

+-Open Bash.

+-If it's the first time, type 'vagrant init' and press enter.

+-Type 'vagrant up' and press enter.

+-Type 'vagrant ssh' and press enter

+#How about we agree that instead of saying type.... and press enter I just say enter .... ?
+Let's try that.

+-Enter cd /vagrant/tournament

+-Enter psql

+-Enter DROP DATABASE IF EXISTS tournament;

+-Enter CREATE DATABASE tournament;

+-Press and hold Ctrl and then press D.

+-Enter psql tournament < tournament.sql

+-Enter python

+-Enter import tournament_test

+-Do your tests.